Your money-making expert. Financial journalist, TV and radio personality.

 You can see an interview she did on ITV’s This Morning here.

-She has embraced this virtual breast milk selling business as it’s an easy way to make some quick cash.
+Hudson embraced this virtual breast milk selling business as it’s an easy way to make some quick cash.

 She originally tried to donate her excess milk to a local hospital, but was told they didn’t need it.

-She sells her milk for £12.50 per 5 ounce bottle and has gained some regular customers.
+She sells her milk for £12.50 per 5-ounce bottle and has gained some regular customers.

 Her customers are not just mothers needing to feed their babies, one of her customers includes a bodybuilder who uses the milk for nutritional purposes (ugh!)